-to standard procedures as described in this enclosure.
-HLO HDA FG Remains in position with a full view of the helideck.
-1. Waits until all passengers have left the helideck and then provides fuel sample from refueling cabinet up to the pilot for approval 1.
-Pulls out bonding cable and grounds the helicopter as prescribed in the Flight Manual for the helicopter.
-2. Monitor and direct refueling activities maintaining communications with flight crew, helideck team and facility radio room.
-2. Upon approval of the fuel sample, returns the sample to the refueling cabinet and pulls out the fuel hose.
-When the Fireguard has connected the earthing cable, the HDA will earth and connect the fuel hose to the helicopter and open the connector valve.
-2. Take up position behind refueling HDA).
+HLO HDA FG FG 1 Remains in position with a full view of the helideck.
+1 Waits until all passengers have left the helideck and then provides fuel sample from refueling cabinet up to the pilot for approval 1 Pulls out bonding cable and grounds the helicopter as prescribed in the Flight Manual for the helicopter.
+2 Monitor and direct refueling activities maintaining communications with flight crew, helideck team and facility radio room.
+2 Upon approval of the fuel sample, returns the sample to the refueling cabinet and pulls out the fuel hose.
+When the Fireguard has connected the earthing cable, the 2 Take up position behind refueling HDA).
 With portable powder extinguisher within reach.
-Note: In certain cases (e.g. AW139) the Fireguard will have to spot the refueler when the refueler steps unto the aircraft sponson to commence fueling.
-3. Verify that the fuel system grounding light is ON, the counter is set to zero, and that the fuel hose is connected to the helicopter.
-3. Stays in position at helicopter refueling point.
-4. Signal to the HDA near the fuel cabinet to push the button to start refueling.
-4. An additional HDA will need to man the fuel pump emergency shut-off switch near the refueling cabinet, unless a dead man switch with cord is installed and handled by the HLO.
-4. On the signal from the pilot the fireguard will signal to the HLO that fueling can commence.
-5. Maintain monitoring and directing refueling activities maintaining communications with flight crew, helideck team and facility radio room until refueling complete.
+HDA will earth and connect the fuel hose to the helicopter and open the connector valve.
+Note Fireg wher spon : In certain cases (e.g. AW139) the uard will have to spot the refueler n the refueler steps unto the aircraft son to commence fueling.
+3 Verify that the fuel system grounding light is ON, the counter is set to zero, and that the fuel hose is connected to the helicopter.
+3 Stays in position at helicopter refueling point.
+3 On the signal from the pilot the fireguard will signal to the HLO that fueling can commence.
+4 Signal to the HDA near the fuel cabinet to push the button to start refueling.
+4 An additional HDA will need to man the fuel pump emergency shut-off switch near the refueling 5 Maintain monitoring and directing refueling activities maintaining communications with flight crew, helideck team and facility radio room until refueling complete.